When you meet the media

 When you get a request for an interview

-4. If you are quoted, you have to right to be allowed to read your quotes before publication, according to the press ethics rules.
-In general, tell the journalist right away in conjunction with the interview that you want to see them.
-Bear in mind that you only have the right to read your own quotes – if you are allowed to see the whole article, it is up to the journalist to determine whether they want to take account of comments on the rest of the text.
+- If you are quoted, you can ask if you can read your quotes before publication.
+Bear in mind that you should focus on your own quotes – if you are allowed to see the whole article, it is up to the journalist to determine whether they want to take account of comments on the rest of the text.

 David Callahan , international public information officer